 History of the Lego Logo Design Evolution

-For every company across the world, the logo design plays a substantial role.
+For every company worldwide, logo design plays a substantial role.
 It drives brand awareness and creates the company's sense of identity.
-Most company logos may seem so simple before our eyes.
+Most company logos may seem simple before our eyes.
 In many cases, we take them just as mere means of identification.
 However, most logos represent specific meanings, generally the company's key ideas and beliefs.

 The History of the LEGO Brand